manikv12/claude-sentinel/README.md

 # Claude Sentinel

-A cross-platform desktop application that combines Claude usage monitoring and auto-renewal functionality in a modern, intuitive interface.
+Claude Sentinel is a cross-platform Electron desktop application that monitors usage of the Claude assistant, provides token and cost analytics, and automates session renewal to avoid interruptions.
+It runs in the background, exposes a system-tray interface for quick access, and includes detailed reporting and configuration options for managing auto-renewal behavior.

+## What it does

+- **Real-time usage monitoring** — tracks Claude token usage, request counts, and estimated costs so you can see consumption trends at a glance.
+- **Auto-renewal** — optionally renews sessions or credentials automatically to prevent timeouts and keep long-running workflows active.
+- **Background operation & system tray** — minimize to the tray and let the app run unobtrusively while still receiving notifications.
+- **Reporting & history** — view past usage, export reports, and inspect per-session details.
+- **Integrations** — connects to usage analysis and renewal services (e.g., `ccusage` and the built-in renewal service) for automated workflows.

 ## Features

-- **Usage Monitoring**: Real-time tracking of Claude token usage and costs
+- **Usage Monitoring**: Real-time tracking of Claude token usage and cost estimates
-- **Auto-Renewal**: Automatic session management to prevent timeouts
+- **Auto-Renewal**: Automatic session management to prevent expirations
-- **Cross-Platform**: Native apps for macOS and Windows
+- **Cross-Platform**: Native builds for macOS and Windows
-- **System Tray**: Minimize to system tray for background monitoring
+- **System Tray**: Background monitoring with quick access from the tray
-- **Beautiful UI**: Modern interface built with React and Tailwind CSS
+- **Modern UI**: Built with React, TypeScript and Tailwind CSS for a responsive interface

 ## Quick Start

 ### Prerequisites

 - Node.js 16+
 - npm or yarn

 ### Development